markmark206/journey-rideshare/README.md

 This example shows a basic rideshare workflow, built with Journey.

-In this example, we create a driver (Mario), and a customer (Luigi), and match them for a trip -- which starts with Mario at location 10, Luigi looking to be picked up at location 16, and dropped off at location 21.
+In this example, we create a driver (Mario), and a passenger (Luigi), and match them for a trip -- which starts with Mario at location 10, Luigi looking to be picked up at location 16, and dropped off at location 21.

 The log shows the trip starting and the driver driving to Luigi's pickup location.